WojciechMatuszewski/programming-notes/aws-stuff.md

 - you should **always refer to ELBs by FQDN**.
 That is because **there are multiple nodes of ELB (per AZ)** and that **DNS can correctly resolve to correct IP**.

 * you **cannot route outbound traffic through ELB**.

+- you are **charged based on running time and traffic**.
+That means that even if there are no instances which ELB manage, it is still incurring costs.

 #### Client Affinity (Sticky sessions)